Lisa Byrne - Photography

 Originally from Barcelona, Monica Romero is a qualified translator and has over fifteen years’ experience of teaching and translation.
 Fluent in English, Spanish and Catalan, she holds an MA in Applied Linguistics and is a Chartered Linguist and member of both the Institute of Travel and Tourism and the ASELE, the international association of Spanish teachers.
-Monica has taught at David Game since 2005 and is currently Head of Modern Foreign Languages and Tourism, specialising in GCSE and A Level teaching.
+Monica has taught at David Game since 2005 and is currently Head of Modern Foreign Languages, specialising in GCSE and A Level teaching.
 She is an advocate of active learning, using interactive classroom methods such as role-play and debate as well as multimedia teaching materials to ensure that students engage with topics and work consistently to improve their written and spoken command of language.
 She believes strongly that culture and language are inextricably linked and that complete understanding of a language cannot be achieved without a thorough knowledge of the culture from which it springs.
 Monica therefore seeks to instil in her students a keen grasp and appreciation of Spanish-speaking nations and cultures.

 Matthew Sherman BSc, MSc, PGCE – Economics

 Matthew Sherman holds a BSc in Economics from Queen Mary College, University of London, an MSc in Resource and Environmental Economics from University College, London and a PGCE from the Institute of Education.
-He has been with the College for more than ten years, having previously taught at Queen Elizabeth’s School in Barnet, which is regularly one of the best performing state schools in the country at A Level.
+He has been with the College for more than ten years, having previously taught at Queen Elizabeth’s School in Barnet, which is regularly one of the best performing state schools in the country at A level.
 In addition to his role at David Game, Mr Sherman has provided independent one-to-one tutoring for Oxbridge candidates.
 A friendly and popular teacher, he believes that academic success in his subject is best achieved through a firm understanding of basic economic principles and of economic and cultural history.
 Mr Sherman has high expectations of his students, and encourages them to read widely and intelligently on economic topics outside class, an approach which yields outstanding results.
 Economics students perform consistently well at David Game College and in recent years Mr Sherman’s courses have achieved virtually a 100% pass rate.

 Dr Peter Stanley PhD - Chemistry and Biology